rhondabacher/ISMB2019_SingleCellTutorial/README.md

 Jingshu Wang, University of Pennsylvania, jingshuw@upenn.edu

-Please contact any of us regarding any comments or questions.
+Please contact any of us regarding comments or questions.

 -------------------